srblabotw69/Afianthack/README.md

 Demo
 ----

-Please see demo.txt.
+Please see <a href="https://github.com/srblabotw69/Afianthack/blob/master/demo.txt">demo.txt</a>.
 Shows Afiant commands and their outputs.

 Help